s29papi/optimism/op-node/cmd/batch_decoder/README.md

 into channels.
 It then stores the channels with metadata on disk where the file name is the Channel ID.

+### Force Close

+`batch_decoder force-close -id 16803518fe4207923c5c74807d71d3cf -id 2e76ff491aad7e95cf6f195355e61919` will
+create a transaction data that can be sent from the batcher address to the batch inbox address which will force close the given channels.
+This will allow future channels to be read without waiting for the channel timeout.

 ## JQ Cheat Sheet

 `jq` is a really useful utility for manipulating JSON files.